gabisurita/gabisurita.github.io/content/testing-swagger-spec.rst

 as a server and
 `Bravado <https://github.com/Yelp/bravado>`_
-for the spec testing, which is a cool app maintained by Yelp which allows generate clients for Swagger powered server on runtime.
+for the spec testing, which is a cool app maintained by Yelp which allows you to generate clients for Swagger powered servers on runtime.
 It doesn't have a fairly comprehensive documentation though.

 Before we start I suggest that if you want to follow this tutorial in detail,